dojoengine/dojo/README.md

 #### Addressing

-Everything inside a Dojo World is deterministically addressed relative to the world, from the address of a system to the storage slot of an entities component value.
+Everything inside a Dojo World is deterministically addressed relative to the world, from the address of a system to the storage slot of an entity's component value.
 This is accomplished by enforcing module name uniqueness, i.e. `PositionComponent` and `MoveSystem`, wrapping all components and systems using the proxy pattern, and standardizing the storage layout of component modules.

 This property allows for:
 1) Statically planning deployment and migration strategies for updates to the world